 Helping you get through life

 Now your GCSEs are over you've got some big decisions to make.
 So make sure you know all of your options...

 If you want to go to university, the most usual route is to take A levels.
 Doing AS and A levels will improve your skills, make you more attractive to employers and give you the chance to learn more about the subjects you enjoy most.
-You're treated more like an adult than at school too.
+You're treated more like an adult than when you're at school, too.

 The Diploma combines study with practical experience.
 Lessons are work-relevant and interactive, and all Diploma students get to do at least 10 days work experience.
 For example, you would take part in workshops and projects, like putting together a magazine or developing a business plan.
 Although Diplomas relate to a particular subject or sector, such as Engineering, you will continue to study core subjects like English, Maths and IT.
 You can take a Diploma at 14 or 16 years old.

 Lots of jobs require A levels or degrees so be prepared to start from the bottom and work your way up.
 Think about applying for jobs that offer training.
 This will put you in a good position to move up the career ladder.
 And go for a job you'll enjoy - a day at work can seem very long when you're used to being at school!

-Apprenticeships are a great way of getting qualifications without going to college.
+Apprenticeships are a great way of getting qualifications without going to college full time.
 You'll learn on the job and earn a wage at the same time.
 You'll need to be committed though - it's hard work and it takes 12-24 months to get qualified.